nikjohn7/Custom-Land-Cover-Classification/README.md

 - `y_train.npy`: Numpy array containing the class that each image belongs to.
 It is of size 20k (for the 20k images in the above 2 folders)

-**Files to download:**

-- `TRAIN`: Contains 20k images (64x64) belonging to 10 classes
-- `y_train.npy`: A numpy array of size 20k containing corresponding labels of the images in TRAIN folder
-- `TEST`: I haven't used this folder in this project, since the labels were not available for the images in this folder.
-However, you can make use of it by hand labelling all images in the folder.
-It contains 7k images (64x64)

 ## Sample images in dataset

 ![landcover](https://user-images.githubusercontent.com/29889429/88455553-d5c20c80-ce93-11ea-9545-9711b8cf89eb.jpg)